MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Abstract

 \section{Abstract}

-Understanding the relationship between textual news and time-series evolution is a critical yet under-explored challenge in applied data science.
-While multimodal learning has gained traction, existing multimodal time-series datasets fall short in evaluating cross-modal reasoning and complex question answering, which are essential for capturing complex interactions between narrative information and temporal patterns.
-To bridge this gap, we introduce \emph{\textbf{M}ultimodal \textbf{T}ime Series \textbf{Bench}mark} (\textbf{\name}), a large-scale benchmark designed to evaluate large language models (LLMs) on time series and text understanding across financial and weather domains. \name comprises of paired time-series and textual data, including financial news with corresponding stock price movements and weather reports aligned with historical temperature records.
-Unlike existing benchmarks that focus on isolated modalities, \name provides a comprehensive testbed for models to jointly reason over structured numerical trends and unstructured textual narratives.
-The richness of \name enables formulation of diverse tasks that require a deep understanding of both text and time-series data, including time-series forecasting, semantic and technical trend analysis, and news-driven question answering (QA).
-These tasks target the model’s ability to capture temporal dependencies, extract key insights from textual context, and integrate cross-modal information.
-We evaluate state-of-the-art LLMs on \name, analyzing their effectiveness in modeling the complex relationships between news narratives and temporal patterns.
-Our findings reveal significant challenges in current models, including difficulties in capturing long-term dependencies, interpreting causality in financial and weather trends, and effectively fusing multimodal information.
-The complete dataset, code, and documentation are publicly available\footnote{\url{https://github.com/Graph-and-Geometric-Learning/MTBench}}, providing a foundation for future research in multimodal time-series learning.
+Understanding the relationship between textual data and time series is a crucial but under-explored challenge.
+While multimodal learning has gained traction, existing time-series benchmarks provide limited support for evaluating cross-modal reasoning and complex question answering, both essential for capturing interactions between narrative information and temporal patterns.
+To bridge this gap, we introduce \emph{\textbf{M}ultimodal \textbf{T}ime Series \textbf{Bench}mark} (\textbf{\name}), a large-scale benchmark designed to evaluate large language models (LLMs) on the joint reasoning over time-series and text, exemplified through financial and weather domains. \name consists of paired time-series and textual data, including financial analysis with aligned stock price movements and weather reports matched to historical temperature records. \name supports diverse tasks that require a deep understanding of both text and time-series data, including numerical forecasting, classification and news-driven question answering (QA).
+These tasks assess the model’s ability to capture temporal dependencies, extract key insights from text, and integrate cross-modal information.
+We benchmark state-of-the-art LLMs on \name, providing a systematic analysis of their effectiveness in capturing the causal relationships between textual narratives and temporal patterns.
+Our findings reveal significant challenges in current models, including difficulty with long-term dependencies, limited causal discovery in financial and weather dynamics, and insufficient multimodal fusion. \name establishes a foundation for developing the next generation of multimodal models capable of reasoning across narrative and time series data.